Carmen de Mairena

-Carmen de Mairena (15 March 1933 – 22 March 2020) was a Spanish cuplé singer and popular television personality from Barcelona.
+Carmen de Mairena (born Miguel Brau Gou; 15 March 1933 – 22 March 2020) was a Spanish cuplé singer and popular television personality from Barcelona.
 Known as Miguel de Mairena until 1993, Carmen came out as a trans woman in 1978, which led to a decline in her artistic career and her working as a prostitute for years.
-In the 1990s, she gained national popularity for her comedic television appearances alongside presenter Javier Cárdenas, who has linked her to the self-described geek world.
+In the 1990s, she gained national popularity for her comedic television appearances alongside presenter Javier Cárdenas, who has linked her to the self-described "freaky" world.
 Also, she made occasional incursions in the world of the cinema, even the pornographic one.

 Biography

 Early years

 Carmen de Mairena was born Miguel Brau Gou on March 15, 1933, in Barcelona, Spain.
 In 1959, she debuted as a variety artist in various venues in Barcelona allowing her to gain some fame as a cuplé singer.
 She had a sentimental relationship with singer Pedrito Rico, which made the Francoist regime detain them many times.
 In the 1960s, due to the mistreatment suffered in prison, she developed an illness that prevented her from working in show business for a year.
 During this period she worked as a laborer with her father in Gavà.
 After recovering, she acted together with other cupletistas of the time such as Antonio Amaya, Miguel de los Reyes, Pedrito Rico and Tomás de Antequera.